gianlucamazzeo/app-youtube-simple-with-react/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-run mockup.png and you can see simple elements of app, also component.png help you to know the React components of simple App
+Run mockup.png and you can see simple elements of app, also component.png help you to know the React components of simple App

 ## Available Scripts